huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Don't settle.
 Don't fixate on anything.
 Progress is about moving forward.
 Move.
 You are not a tree!

 Embrace the uncertainty and randomness in life.
-Accept things the way as they are.
 When nothing is certain, everything is possible.

 [There is no Past You to cling to, there is no Future You to worry about.
 There is just the Present You to take action.
 You simply exist.
 You never become, you are in a constant state of becoming.
 There is just you—The Ever-Changing You.](https://www.sahilbloom.com/newsletter/the-ever-changing-you)